 GSTT and KCH staff can:

-A tailored session helping you understand what Library Services can offer your team or department (particularly if you have little familiarity).
+A tailored session helping you understand what Libraries & Collections can offer your team or department (particularly if you have little familiarity).
 Can be delivered as part of your own scheduled meeting.
 Request a session via the Booking Form.

-A tailored session helping you understand the new and existing services that Library Services can offer your team of department.
+A tailored session helping you understand the new and existing services that Libraries & Collections can offer your team of department.
 Can be delivered onsite as part of your own scheduled meeting.
 Request a session via the Booking Form.

 Rapid access to evidence-based resources